shapeoko/Docs/content/zaxis.md

 [![exploded view of Z-Axis Rail Assembly](tPictures/PS20028_4.png)](content/tPictures/PS20028_16.png)

-Assemble this from the inside out, starting with the smallest pieces.
+The Z-Axis Rail Assembly is the most intricate and complex assembly, and requires patience to assemble.
+One way to do this is to assemble it from the inside out, starting with the smallest pieces.

 1. Take one Z-Axis Motor Mount Plate (**\#3**, this will become the bottom)
 - place M3 washers (**\#13**) onto the 12mm M3 screws (**\#12**) and place them in the appropriate holes